versi786/versi786.github.io/about.md

 layout: page
 title: About
 ---
 Aasif Versi is a software engineer living in New York, NY.
 He graduated from the **University of Pennsylivania** School of Engineering and Applied Sciences in 2017 with a B.S.E. in Computer Engineering.
-He currently works as as software engineer at **Bloomberg LP** working on Real-Time Market Data Distribution.
+He currently works as a software engineer at **Citadel** within the Global Fixed Income fund.
+Previously he worked as a software engineer at **Bloomberg LP** working on Real-Time Market Data Distribution.

 Links:
 * [Github](https://github.com/versi786)